drunkard/ceph-readable-doc/html/_sources/radosgw/notifications.rst.txt

    broker before being delivered to their final destinations.
 Three ack methods
    exist:

-  - "none": message is considered "delivered" if sent to broker
+  - "none": The message is considered "delivered" if it is sent to the broker.
-  - "broker": message is considered "delivered" if acked by broker (default)
+  - "broker": The message is considered "delivered" if it is acked by the broker (default).
-  - "routable": message is considered "delivered" if broker can route to a consumer
+  - "routable": The message is considered "delivered" if the broker can route to a consumer.

 .. tip:: The topic-name (see :ref:`Create a Topic`) is used for the AMQP topic ("routing key" for a topic exchange).